President Lyndon Johnson's Economic Policies

 The War on Poverty was designed to reduce the racial wealth gap.

 Although the unemployment rate was only 5.5 percent, it was 25 percent for black youths.
 The percent of families living below the poverty threshold wasn't getting better.
-The number of children on welfare had doubled between 1950-1960 to 2.4 million.
+The number of children on welfare had doubled between 1950 and 1960 to 2.4 million.

 The programs successfully reduced poverty, according to a Columbia University study.
 Between 1967 and 2012, poverty rates declined from 26 percent to 16 percent of the population.
 Food stamps kept 4 million people out of poverty.
 The programs especially help those living in extreme poverty, defined as less than $2 a day.